Stock Sales By Leaders At Coronavirus Testing Company Raise Legal Concerns

 Co-Diagnostics declined to comment on the allegations against Serbin or how he was chosen to join the board of directors.
 NPR was unable to reach Serbin and Durenard independently.
 Lawyers representing the two men in court did not respond to NPR's messages.

 The states of Nebraska and Iowa continue to use the company's tests.
-"Nebraska is very pleased with the tests provided by Co-Diagnostics," said Taylor Gage, a spokesperson for Nebraska Governor Pete Ricketts.
+"Nebraska is very pleased with the tests provided by Co-Diagnostics," said Taylor Gage, a spokesperson for Nebraska's governor.
 "These tests have helped provide over 350,000 test results to date, or about 40% of the state's tests."

 A spokesperson for the governor of Iowa stated that its testing program using Co-Diagnostics' tests "has greatly expanded testing in the state of Iowa."